TALKS & MEETINGS

 Surrey University map

 Use the Main Car Park at grid refs D1,E1.
-Free during the evening.
+Free during the evening from 7pm.

 (The image links to Surrey University website Campus Map)